-- 1. Conduct which threatens or endangers the health or safety of any person including physical abuse, verbal abuse, threats, intimidation, harassment. and/or coercion. - 2.
+- a.
+Conduct which threatens or endangers the health or safety of any person, including physical abuse, verbal abuse, threats, intimidation, harassment, and/or coercion. - b.
 Possession of a weapon.
-A "weapon" includes explosives, metal knuckles, knives with blades more than three (3) inches long, firearms including guns, air/pellet guns, paint guns, gun replicas (including facsimile water pistols) or any

-- other instrument used or designed to be used to intimidate, threaten, and/or injure any person. - 3.
-Reckless, disorderly, or lewd conduct. - 4.
-Recklessly interfering with normal College or College-Sponsored activities, including but not limited to studying, teaching, research, administration, or with emergency services, such as fire and police. - Unauthorized entry or use of College facilities.
-This includes unauthorized possession, duplication, or use of keys or access cards to any College premises. - 6.
+A "weapon" includes explosives, metal knuckles, knives with blades more than two and a half (2.5) inches long, firearms including guns, air/pellet guns, paint guns, gun replicas (including facsimile water pistols), or any other instrument used or designed to be used to intimidate, threaten, and/or injure any person. - c.
+Reckless, disorderly, or lewd conduct. - d.
+Recklessly interfering with normal College or College-sponsored activities, including but not limited to studying, teaching, research, administration, or emergency services, such as fire and police. - e.
+Unauthorized entry or use of College facilities.
+This includes unauthorized possession, duplication, or use of keys or access cards to any College premises. - f.
 Unauthorized use of an Oxy ID card.
 Students may not permit other persons to use their ID card for any reason.
-The only person permitted to use an ID card is the individual to whom the card is issued. - 7.
-Unauthorized or inappropriate use of College computers, e-mail, or network; or other violations as specified by the most current Appropriate Use of Technology Policy published by Occidental Information Technology Services. - 8.
-Use of electronic or other devices to record any person while on College premises without their prior knowledge, or without their effective consent. - 9.
-Failure to comply with any sanction(s), administrative and/or educational, imposed in accordance with the Code. - 10.
-Furnishing false information to the College or a College Official, or withholding information that may impede an investigation.
-This includes, but is not limited to any false report, warning or threat of fire, explosion or other emergency. - 11.
-Violation of the College Alcohol and Other Drugs Policy: Alcohol Policy. - 12.
-Violation of the College Alcohol and Other Drugs Policy: Drug Policy. - 13.
-Forgery, unauthorized alteration, or unauthorized use of any College document or instrument of identification.

-- 14. Substantially interfering with the freedom of expression of others. - 15.
-Attempted or actual theft of College property or the property of others. - 16.
+The only person permitted to use an ID card is the individual to whom the card is issued.

+- g.
+Unauthorized or inappropriate use of College computers, e-mail, or network; or other violations as specified by the most current Appropriate Use of Technology Policy published by Occidental Information Technology Services. - h.
+Use of electronic or other devices to record any person while on College premises without their prior knowledge, or without their effective consent. - i.
+Failure to comply with any sanction(s), administrative and/or educational, imposed in accordance with the Code. - j.
+Furnishing false information to the College or a College official, or withholding information that may impede an investigation.
+This includes, but is not limited to, any false report, warning, or threat of fire, explosion, or other emergency. - k.
+Violation of the College Alcohol and Other Drugs Policy: Alcohol Policy. - I. Violation of the College Alcohol and Other Drugs Policy: Drug Policy. - m.
+Forgery, unauthorized alteration, or unauthorized use of any College document or instrument of identification. - n.
+Substantially interfering with the freedom of expression of others. - o.
+Attempted or actual theft of College property or the property of others. - p.
 Damage to College property or the property of others, including littering.
-Departments may have additional regulations and/or requirements dealing with conduct and/or use of College funds or property. - 17.
-Failure to comply with the reasonable directions of College Officials, including but not limited to Campus Safety officers and residence hall staff, acting in performance of their duties.
-This also includes failure to identify oneself to these persons when requested. - 18.
-Violation of other College regulations, rules, or policies. - 19.
-Conduct that could result in the violation of any federal, state or local law. - 20.
+Departments may have additional regulations and/or requirements dealing with conduct and/or use of College funds or property. - q.
+Failure to comply with the reasonable directions of College officials, including Campus Safety officers and residence hall staff, acting in performance of their duties.
+This also includes failure to identify oneself to these persons when requested. - r.
+Violations of other College regulations, rules, or policies. - s.
+Conduct that could result in the violation of any federal, state, or local law. - t.
 Students are to maintain adequate oversight of their guests and to exercise good judgment when inviting guests into the community.
-Guests include individuals invited or signed in for by the Student or the Student's passive acceptance of an individual's known presence.
-Guests also include individuals who are not personally invited, but who respond to a general invitation. - 21.
-Hosting non-official events or other activities that create a nuisance or endanger the safety of the community. - 22.
-Retaliation: Acts or attempts to retaliate or seek retribution against any Complainant, Complaining Witness, Respondent, or individual or group of individuals otherwise involved in the complaint, investigation and/or resolution of an allegation of a policy violation.
-Retaliation can be committed by any individual or group of individuals, not just a Complainant, Complaining Witness, or Respondent.
-Retaliation can take many forms, including continued abuse, violence or other forms of harm to others.
+Guests include individuals invited or signed in by the student or the - student's passive acceptance of an individual's known presence.
+Guests also include individuals who are not personally invited, but who respond to a general invitation. - u.
+Hosting non-official events or other activities that create a nuisance or endanger the safety of the community. - v.
+Retaliation: Acts or attempts to retaliate or seek retribution against any complainant, complaining witness, respondent, or individual or group of individuals otherwise involved in the complaint, investigation, and/or resolution of an allegation of a policy violation.
+Retaliation can be committed by any individual or group of individuals, not just a complainant, complaining witness, or respondent.
+Retaliation can take many forms, including continued abuse, violence, or other forms of harm to others.